 Ancient Native Traditions

 The bedrock of Sri Lankan cooking stems from ancient Sinhalese and Tamil populations, each contributing unique flavours and techniques.
-Indigenous agriculture centred around rice cultivation, while coconut, jackfruit, and an array of spices like cinnamon and cardamom emerged as culinary staples.
+Indigenous agriculture centred around rice cultivation, while coconut, jackfruit, and various spices like cinnamon and cardamom emerged as culinary staples.
 Traditional dishes such as kiribath (milk rice) and mallung (greens with coconut) encapsulate the essence of these early food traditions.

 Colonial Impacts

 European colonization introduced new ingredients and methods to the Sri Lankan kitchen.
 The Portuguese, Dutch, and British each left indelible marks, infusing local dishes with elements from their cuisines.
-Notably, the introduction of chillies and cashew nuts by the Portuguese revolutionized the flavour profiles of many Sri Lankan meals, giving rise to iconic dishes such as devilled meats and seafood.
+Notably, the Portuguese introduction of chillies and cashew nuts revolutionized the flavour profiles of many Sri Lankan meals, giving rise to iconic dishes such as devilled meats and seafood.

 Global Trade and Exchange

 Sri Lankan culinary traditions also bear the influences from its historical role in global trade, particularly as part of the ancient Silk Road.
 Contact with Arab traders brought ingredients like dates and rose water, while the spice trade with South and East Asia introduced new seasonings and culinary techniques.
-The intercontinental spice trade not only expanded local palates but also solidified Sri Lanka’s global identity as an exporter of sought-after spices, particularly cinnamon and black pepper.
+The intercontinental spice trade expanded local palates and solidified Sri Lanka’s global identity as an exporter of sought-after spices, particularly cinnamon and black pepper.

-The Sri Lankan diet is characterized by its heavy reliance on rice, the extensive use of coconut, and an array of seafood drawn from the surrounding Indian Ocean.
+The Sri Lankan diet is heavily reliant on rice, extensively uses coconut, and includes a variety of seafood sourced from the surrounding Indian Ocean.

 Rice and Curry

-Rice is the bedrock of the Sri Lankan daily diet and typically accompanies a variety of curries.
-Curries in Sri Lanka are made with a diverse assortment of meats, vegetables, and even fruits, seasoned with rich spices like cumin, coriander, cardamom, and cinnamon.
+Rice forms the bedrock of the Sri Lankan daily diet and typically accompanies a variety of curries.
+Cooks in Sri Lanka create curries using diverse meats, vegetables, and even fruits, seasoning them with rich spices like cumin, coriander, cardamom, and cinnamon.

 Coconut Delicacies